pgagliar/Us_census_94_95/ReadMe.md

 -Also I’ve try to plot a learning curve to see if my model suffer from high bias or high variance.
 But it takes too long too.

-###Clear insights on the profiles of the people that make more than $50,000 / year:
+###Insights on the profiles of the people that make more than $50,000 / year:
 We can use the coefficient of the logistic regression to have some insights on the data:

 More than $50 000: